Why do you see man-made structures on some beaches?

 Use the resource below to answer the questions that follow.

-- What are the two methods to stop coastal erosion?
+- What are the two methods to slow down coastal erosion?

 - Why don't people like most of the methods to prevent coastal erosion?